DilyOkoye/CheckoutGateway/README.md

 - A much more robust test case alongside with an automated unit test, typical scenarios such as an automated load test to ensure that the api can handle and respond to a specific threashold of request.
 - Efficient file logging that can be fed to various data monitoring tools like Datadog or cloud watch
 - Add Obervability metrics that can be fed to observability service like datadog for monitoring

+#### ✨Cloud Technologies to consider✨
+- Building a payment gateway system involves a lot of sensitive data and transactions, hence it is important to consider a cloud provider that is PCI DSS compliant.
+AWS as a cloud provider has a lot of services that are PCI DSS compliant and can be used to build a secure payment gateway system.
+- Concepts like Encryption and Tokenization, Fraud Detection and Prevention using machine learning models and secure authentication is paramont for building the payment gateway.
+- High Availability,Scalability and Fault Tolerance are also important concepts to consider when building a payment gateway system.
+AWS has a lot of services that can be used to achieve these concepts such as AWS Auto Scaling, AWS Elastic Load Balancing, AWS RDS Multi-AZ, AWS Aurora, AWS DynamoDB, AWS S3, AWS CloudFront etc are important services that can be used to achieve these concepts.